 clagd-sys-mac and the switch in primary role uses the

 as the LACP system ID on the bonds.

 Example MLAG Configuration

-An example configuration is included below.
-It configures two bonds for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.
-You store the configuration in
+The example configuration below configures two bonds for MLAG, each with a single port, a peer link that is a bond with two member ports, and three VLANs on each port.

 bridge-vids, which defines the allowed list of tagged 802.1q VLAN IDs for all bridge member interfaces.
 You can specify non-contiguous ranges with a space-separated list, like